tranhelen/tranhelen/_posts/2016-05-03-designeducation.md

 ## Where are we?

-We understand that there is huge demand and there are enough *training camps* to teach you *something* that is relatable to Product Design, but probably not really.
-As with anything that when there is high demand, there's going to be a huge increase of people who are really interested in filling that demand for you.
+We understand there is huge demand and there are enough *training camps* to teach you *something* that is relatable to Product Design, but probably not really.
+As with anything when there is high demand, there's going to be a huge increase of people who are really interested in filling that demand for you.
 Quality be damned because *let me roll in my pile of money*.

-We also know that this gap is still **not being closed.** There's still way too many candidates who go through the pipeline and are missing key aspects of a strong Product Designer.
-And this is when time is an unfortunate part of the equation: if your team is in growth mode, it's unlikely that you can support a Junior Designer through what they need in order to grow.
+We also know this gap is still **not being closed.** There's still way too many candidates who go through the pipeline and are missing key aspects of a strong Product Designer.
+And this is when time is an unfortunate part of the equation: if your team is in growth mode, it's unlikely you can support a Junior Designer through what they need in order to grow.

 ## Something non-heroic